skrattaren/apf.rst/apf.rst

 - [p.
 60/48] "'Be afraid.
 Be very afraid.'"

-  A famous line from the 1986 remake of "`The Fly`_", starring Jeff Goldblum and Geena Davis, also used as a tagline to promote the movie.
+  A famous line from the 1986 remake of **The Fly**, starring Jeff Goldblum and Geena Davis, also used as a tagline to promote the movie.

 - [p.
 61/48] "... *possibly* the finest lager in the world."